no-plagiarism/LT3OpenCorpora/README.md

 * Converts LanguageTool tags to OpenCorpora tags
 * Groups together wordforms and tries to determine a lemma for the group
 * Exports the tagset, the tagset restrictions and all lemmas to the OpenCorpora format
+## Difference With LT2OpenCorpora
+- fix problem with filter on py3 to generate opencorpora file with lemmas
+- add solution for big dictionaries that can not fully be put in RAM (using template.xml)
+- add typing
+- remove Py2 legacy, because of deprecation
+- remove redundant dependencies
 ## It's all about grouping
 Grouping wordforms under a particular lemma is cumbersome for various reasons.
 Mostly because of homonymy and the internal format of the LanguageTool dict.
 In a nutshell: